one-touch-provisioning/otp-gitops/README.md

     while ! oc wait pod --timeout=-1s --for=condition=ContainersReady -l app.kubernetes.io/name=openshift-gitops-cntk-server -n openshift-gitops > /dev/null; do sleep 30; done
     ```

     *Note:* We use a custom openshift-gitops-repo-server image to enable the use of Plugins within OpenShift Gitops.
-This is required to allow RHACM to utilise Policy Generator plugin.
-We have included the Dockerfile used to build this under `setup/custom-openshift-gitops-repo-server` folder.
+This is required to allow RHACM to utilise the Policy Generator plugin.
+The Dockerfile can be found here: [https://github.com/one-touch-provisioning/otp-custom-argocd-repo-server](https://github.com/one-touch-provisioning/otp-custom-argocd-repo-server).

-3. Configure TLS on IBM Cloud ROKS
+3. Configure TLS if using IBM Cloud ROKS as a Hub Cluster

     ```bash
     scripts/patch-argocd-tls.sh